Switching banks can be a real drag, but sometimes it has to be done.

 Where savers and borrowers get the best rates

-The best accounts pay 1.4 percent APY versus the measly 0.01 APY offered by some of the biggest banks.
+The best savings accounts available to savers nationwide pay 1.61 percent APY, versus the measly 0.01 APY offered by some of the biggest banks.

 Both credit unions and online banks tend to have the most competitive CD deals.

 And when it comes to favorable loan rates, credit unions often come out on top.
-For example, the average home equity loan interest rates for credit unions and banking institutions are around 4.28 percent and 4.76 percent, respectively, according to the first quarter 2017 Membership Benefits Report from the Credit Union National Association.
+For example, the average home equity loan interest rates for credit unions and banking institutions are around 4.44 percent and 5.45 percent, respectively, according to the latest Membership Benefits Report from the Credit Union National Association.

 “Credit unions, on average, have better loan rates and charge lower fees than the banking sector,” says Paul Gentile, president and CEO at the Cooperative Credit Union Association.
 “And credit unions are very consistent.
 So when the economy goes bad, credit unions maintain their lending priorities.”